Creating a minimum viable product (MVP)

 In Agile methodologies, Telehealth app development is usually divided into several steps: 1.
 Project discovery and estimation

 .
-At this stage, the tech team will learn everything you're willing to share about the project, create a comprehensive list of requirements, and estimate the time and resources necessary to complete the MVP.
+At this stage, the business development team learns everything you're willing to share about the project, creates a comprehensive list of requirements, and estimates the time and resources necessary to complete the MVP.

-Considering your requirements and the chosen platform (web, desktop, iOS, or Android), the CTO or Tech Lead
+Considering your requirements and the chosen platform (web, desktop, iOS, Android), the CTO or Tech Lead

-will suggest the most suitable frameworks, libraries, languages, and approaches for your project.
-They will also design the app's foundation to withstand the projected user load and scale up when necessary.
-3. UI/UX wireframes and interactive prototype design.
+suggests the most suitable frameworks, libraries, languages, technical approaches, and business logic for your project. necessary.
+3. UI/UX wireframes and interactive prototyping.

-In keeping with user-centered design trends, the design team will provide you with a set of interface wireframes for an initial UI evaluation.
-Once you agree on user flows and journeys through the app, you will also get an interactive prototype to let you experience user interactions with the app first-hand.
+In keeping with user-centered trends, the design team provides you with a set of interface wireframes for an initial UI evaluation.
+Once you agree on user flows and journeys through the app, you'll also get an interactive prototype to let you experience user interactions with the app first-hand.
 4. MVP development and testing.

-The software engineers will work on your project along with designers and fulfill the functional and non-functional requirements.
-Every sprint will result in a new update and demo to keep you apprised of the development progress.
-Unless the team runs into trouble or you change requirements on the go, the project should be finished and ready for launch within the estimated timeframe.
+The software engineers work on your project along with designers and business analytics to fulfill the functional and non-functional requirements.
+Sprints result in a new update and demo to keep you apprised of the development progress.
+Unless you change requirements on the go, the project will be ready for launch within the estimated timeframe.